-Genomic DNA was extracted from young leaves located at the tip of the main vine of the potato plant at 20 Days after Planting (DAP) using DNA Zol extraction protocol as reported by [1] with slight modifications as follows: One gram of fresh and healthy leave sample from the tip of the main vine of a 20 day old plant was weighed and placed in a mortar in which 5 ml of absolute ethanol was added to submerge the leaf tissue for 30 minutes.
-The Excess ethanol was decanted and the leaves pulverized and transferred into labelled microcentrifuge tubes (1.5 ml) bearing numbers representing the accession codes.
-DNA zol reagent (750 μ l) was then dispense into the tube and allowed to stand for five minutes.
-Chloroform (750 μ l) added to the tube and allowed to stand for 5 minutes.
-The tube was then centrifuge at 10,000 \times g for 10 minutes and the supernatant transferred into a new labelled tube.
-Absolute ethanol (750 μ l) was then added to the tube containing the supernatant and allowed for 5 minutes after which the tube was centrifuge at 5000 \times g for 5 minutes.
-Seventy per cent ethanol (750 μ l) added to re-suspend the pelletized DNA and allowed to stand for 5 minutes.
-The tube was centrifuge at 5000 \times g for 5 minutes and the liquid portion was gently decanted leaving the pelletized and pure DNA.
-The tube was then air dried for 1 hour and stored in a freezer at -20°C for further use
+Genomic DNA was extracted from young leaves located at the tip of the main vine of the potato plant at 20 Days after Planting (DAP) using DNA ZoI extraction protocol as reported by [1] with slight modifications.
+The protocol was carried out as follows: One gram of fresh and healthy leaf sample from the tip of the main vine of a 20 day old plant was weighed and placed in a mortar in which 5 ml of absolute ethanol was added to submerge the leaf tissue for 30 minutes.
+Excess ethanol was then decanted and the leaves pulverized in the mortar and transferred into labelled microcentrifuge tubes (1.5 ml) bearing numbers representing the accession codes.
+DNA zoI reagent (750 μ I) was then dispensed into the tubes and allowed to stand for five minutes.
+Chloroform (750 μ I) was then added to the tubes and allowed to stand for 5 minutes.
+The tubes were then centrifuged at 10,000 ×g for 10 minutes and the supernatant transferred into a new labelled tubes.
+Absolute ethanol (750 μ I) was then added to the tubes containing the supernatant and allowed for 5 minutes after which the tubes were centrifuged at 5000 \times g for 5 minutes.
+Seventy per cent ethanol (750 μl) was then added to re-suspend the pelletized DNA and allowed to stand for 5 minutes.
+The tubes were then centrifuged at 5000 \times g for 5 minutes and the liquid portion was gently decanted leaving the pelletized and pure DNA.
+The tubes were then air dried for 1 hour and stored in a freezer at -20°C for further use